ambiot/documents/docs/source/ambd_arduino/examples/peripheral/IR - Transmit IR NEC Raw Data And Decode.rst

 **Example**
 :raw-html:`</p>`

-In this example, we use two Ameba RTL8722 modules that connecting with an infrared (IR) Emitter and an IR Receiver separately to transmit and receive IR NEC Raw data.
+In this example, we use two AmebaD to connect with an infrared (IR) Emitter and an IR Receiver separately to transmit and receive IR NEC Raw data.